OrdnanceSurvey/openspace-ios-sdk/README.md

 ### Offline databases

-These offline databases are extensions to the ordnancesurvey-ios-sdk and can replace online access or suplement it, they can help your application overcome network coverage issues and function wherever the user is located.
+These offline databases are extensions to the openspace-ios-sdk and can replace online access or supplement it, they can help your application overcome network coverage issues and function wherever the user is located.

 ##### OSTile packages

 The OSTiles format is uses the small, ubiquitous and lightweight [sqlite](http://www.sqlite.org/) database and overcomes filesystem storage problems to handle millions of images.

 OSTiles packages are sets of map tiles, each package can store several layers, a layer being a rectangular bounding box for a given Ordnance Survey product and all the tile images to fill that bounding box.
-The packages are intended to transport presentational map tiles and can be used as a mechanism to allow mobile applications to display tiles offline, without the need to stream tiles from a webservice.
+The packages are intended to transport presentational map tiles and can be used as a mechanism to allow mobile applications to display tiles offline, without the need to stream tiles from a web service.

 Please refer to [OSTiles spec](ordnancesurvey-ios-sdk/ostiles_spec.md) for more details and how to create these packages.